Epidermis (botany): Cell differentiation in the epidermis

 Stomata are pores in the plant epidermis that are surrounded by two guard cells, which control the opening and closing of the aperture.
 These guard cells are in turn surrounded by subsidiary cells which provide a supporting role for the guard cells.

 Stomata begin as stomatal meristemoids.
-The process varies between dicots and monocots.
+The process differs between dicots and monocots.
 Spacing is thought to be essentially random in dicots though mutants do show it is under some form of genetic control, but it is more controlled in monocots, where stomata arise from specific asymmetric divisions of protoderm cells.
 The smaller of the two cells produced becomes the guard mother cells.
 Adjacent epidermal cells will also divide asymmetrically to form the subsidiary cells.

 Because stomata play such an important role in the plants' survival, collecting information on their differentiation is difficult by the traditional means of genetic manipulation, as stomatal mutants tend to be unable to survive.
 Thus the control of the process is not well understood.
 Some genes have been identified.
 TMM is thought to control the timing of stomatal initiation specification and FLP is thought to be involved in preventing the further division of the guard cells once they are formed.

 Environmental conditions affect the development of stomata, in particular, their density on the leaf surface.
 It is thought that plant hormones, such as ethylene and cytokines, control the stomatal developmental response to the environmental conditions.
 Accumulation of these hormones appears to cause increased stomatal density such as when the plants are kept in closed environments.